Spring colour at Glendurgan

 The camellias at Glendurgan are some of the largest and most spectacular in the country, with some nearly one hundred years in age.
 You can find the tender Camellia reticulata hybrids, such as ‘Shot Silk’ and ‘Robert Fortune’ and ‘Buddha’, Camellia japonica ‘Adolphe Audusson’ and Camellia ‘Inspiration.

 The steep paths and views along and across the valleys allow these spectacular flowers to be viewed and admired in a variety of ways.
 There are several lovely magnolias to look out for when you visit, including the Magnolia denudata near the boat seat with beautiful ivory-white flowers and the impressive Magnolia campbellii alba next to the maze.

-Throughout spring, Glendurgan offers an amazing variety of wildflowers.
-From delicate primroses and daffodils in February and March to beautiful bluebells and aquilegias in late spring, there is lots to spot on a spring walk.
+Throughout spring, a variety of wildflowers grow along the various banks at Glendurgan.
+From snowdrops in February, delicate primroses and daffodils in February and March and beautiful bluebells and aquilegias in late spring, there is lots to spot on a spring walk.